Image Description for Amazon EC2

 Note

-Package names used in the following list matches the package names of the SUSE distribution and might be different on other distributions.
+Package names used in the following list match the package names of the SUSE distribution and might be different on other distributions.

 <package name="aws-cli"/>